Snowflake-Labs/terraform-provider-snowflake/docs/resources/function_sql.md

 !> **Caution: Preview Feature** This feature is considered a preview feature in the provider, regardless of the state of the resource in Snowflake.
 We do not guarantee its stability.
 It will be reworked and marked as a stable feature in future releases.
 Breaking changes are expected, even without bumping the major version.
 To use this feature, add the relevant feature name to `preview_features_enabled` field in the [provider configuration](https://registry.terraform.io/providers/snowflakedb/snowflake/latest/docs#schema).
 Please always refer to the [Getting Help](https://github.com/snowflakedb/terraform-provider-snowflake?tab=readme-ov-file#getting-help) section in our Github repo to best determine how to get help for your questions.

+!> **Sensitive values** This resource's `function_definition` and `show_output.arguments_raw` fields are not marked as sensitive in the provider.
+Ensure that no personal data, sensitive data, export-controlled data, or other regulated data is entered as metadata when using the provider.
+If you use one of these fields, they may be present in logs, so ensure that the provider logs are properly restricted.
+For more information, see [Sensitive values limitations](../#sensitive-values-limitations) and [Metadata fields in Snowflake](https://docs.snowflake.com/en/sql-reference/metadata).

 -> **Note** External changes to `is_secure` and `return_results_behavior` are not currently supported.
 They will be handled in the following versions of the provider which may still affect this resource.

 -> **Note** `COPY GRANTS` and `OR REPLACE` are not currently supported.